alexsanduk/pLyX/README.md

 * You ready to [setup LyX](#setup-lyx).

 ### Setup LyX
+This step you will have to do once to configure LyX properly.
 * open LyX.
 * define File format for `pLyX` in `Tools -> Preferences -> File Handling -> File Formats`:
   * click `New` button and enter `pLyX` in the Format box;